 Seafood specialists like Bacalalo work differently with anchovies:

 Selection by harvest: Just like with wine, each anchovy season (the "costera") produces different results.
-Specialists select the best batches each year, discarding lots that do not meet their standards of size, fat content, and texture.
+Specialists select the best batches each year, discarding lots that do not meet their standards for size, fat content, and texture.

 Artisan canneries: While supermarkets work with industrial or semi-industrial canneries, specialists often have access to family canneries in Santoña, Laredo, or Getaria that produce in limited quantities and prioritize quality over volume.